- My NYPL

 Tools and Services

 - Using the Library

 I am a...

 The City Island branch of the New York Public Library is located in the center of a mile long, three-block wide stretch of land in the Bronx, on the Long Island Sound.

 City Island has been described as “Martha’s Vineyard with a Bronx accent”.
-It has been serving the island community since 1911, and had been in its current location on City Island Avenue and Bay Street since 1970.
-The branch has a unique 1,000+ volume Ship Collection on such topics as boat construction, naval history, pirates, the America Cup, naval history, famous shipwrecks, fishing techniques, lighthouses, sailing how-to’s, sea fiction, and surfing, just to name a few.
+The City Island Branch has been serving the island community since 1911, and had been in its current location on City Island Avenue and Bay Street since 1970.
+The branch has a unique 1,000+ volume Ship Collection on topics the topics of boat construction, naval history, pirates, the America's Cup, naval history, famous shipwrecks, fishing techniques, lighthouses, sailing how-to’s, sea fiction, and surfing.
 Reference materials on City Island history are available for use inside the branch.
-In the spring of 1997, the City Island Library reopened after undergoing a complete renovation that more than doubled its size.
+In the spring of 1997, the City Island Library re-opened after undergoing a complete renovation that more than doubled its size.

 The branch now features a separate reference and children’s section and a landscaped backyard garden for public use.
 A new community room can accommodate 45 people for programs and meetings.
 Every Saturday in the community room we host a free movie or a lecture on a historical topic.

 During the school year, we open the community room to our students to play video games on the Wii or Playstation and play or do research on the internet.

 We offer weekly computer and resume classes.
 We have 8 laptops in addition to our 4 regular computer stations.